ZaidMade/AlchemyQuest/README.md

 ## Notes
-* My logo has been omitted from this code labeled 'Logo' INCBIN `zaid.2bpp` and `zaid.tilemap` in ROM0's "Data" section in `src/data.asm`.
-Feel free to replace it with your own.
+* My logo has been omitted from this project in `data/zaid.2bpp` and `data/zaid.tilemap`.
+These files are empty.
+Feel free to replace them with your own logo.

 ## Links
 * OpenAlchemist by Guillaume "Keph" Delhumeau and Antoine "guigoz" Morineau